 A licence holder may surrender a licence by written notice given to the NHMRC Licensing Committee.

-[Section 53ZH inserted by No. 17 of 2004 s.
+[Section 53ZH inserted: No. 17 of 2004 s.
 36.]

 53ZI.
 Notification of variation, suspension, revocation or surrender of licence

 If the NHMRC Licensing Committee varies, suspends or revokes a licence, or a licence is surrendered, the Committee must notify —